 No payment made by Owner under this Agreement shall constitute a waiver of any claim or right Owner may have at that time or thereafter, including claims regarding unsettled liens, warranty rights and indemnification obligations of Contractor.
 No payment made by Owner under this Agreement shall be considered or deemed to represent that Owner has inspected the Work or checked the quality or quantity of the Work or that Owner knows or has ascertained how or for what purpose Contractor has used sums previously paid, and shall not be deemed or construed as an approval or acceptance of any Work or as a waiver of any claim or right Owner may have hereunder.
 All payments shall be subject to correction or adjustment in subsequent progress reviews and payments.

-7.4 Payment of Subcontractors.

-Owner shall promptly pay upon receipt of approved invoices from Contractor each Subcontractor the amount to which said Subcontractor is entitled.
-Contractor shall, by an appropriate agreement with each Subcontractor, require each Subcontractor to make timely payments to its laborers, suppliers and subcontractors in a similar manner.
+7.4 Not Used.

 7.5 Not Used.

 7.6 Interest and Disputed Invoices.